Sai-Krishna1001/Javascript-Interview/3-prototype-based-inheritance.md

 ```js
 console.log(rabbit.eats) // Output: true
 ```
+##### This is why in many tutorials you will see String.prototype.split written instead of just String.split.
+This means that there is a method split that can be used with objects of type string because it is attached to that object’s prototype property.

 ### 3.4 Inheritance and Reusability:
 Prototypal inheritance allows us to reuse properties and methods from one object to another.